 The beach is a half-mile east of the hotel, an easy walk through the quaint shops, galleries and restaurants that line Flagler Avenue, named after the railroad mogul instrumental in making Florida a tourist destination at the turn of the last century.

 If you are looking for an Old Florida beach town, you’ve found it.
 The shops are largely restored village homes with welcoming porches.
 Colorful antique shops, art galleries, pottery and gift shops are interspersed with cafes and friendly pubs.

 At the east end of Flagler, the avenue flows right out onto the main beach.
-Drivers can either park in the beach lot, or pay a small fee to drive onto the broad, miles-long and traffic-friendly beach.
+Drivers can either park free in the beach lot, or pay a fee to drive onto the broad, miles-long and traffic-friendly beach.

 Or you can walk the beach, as many do, especially in morning when few cars are around to compromise the peace you feel with the rhythmic sound of the waves and chirping of seagulls.

 The hotel is situated on the Intracoastal Waterway, a natural inland river that wraps its way southward around islands in the stream to Mosquito Lagoon, the Merritt Island National Wildlife Refuge and Cape Canaveral National Seashore.

 Boaters who travel the Intracoastal from northern climes to the Florida Keys, find the Riverview’s marina a welcome respite on their long journey.
 When I was staying at the hotel in February, many of the guests were doing just that.

 The marina has limited dock space, so call ahead to reserve your spot.